-I am a Senior Lecturer in Political Theory at the University of Auckland.
+I am a Associate Professor in Political Theory at the University of Auckland.
 Click here to go to my faculty website.

 I’ve been at Auckland since early 2007.
 I did my doctoral studies (2002-2006) at Oxford in Political Theory.
 I also have an MA in Canadian Politics from Dalhousie University (2000) and a BA (Hons) in Political Science from UBC (1998).

 My teaching and research draw on the analytic tradition and, over the last few years, has increasing come to concern the ‘theory of the state’.
 My interests lie at the intersection of political theory, law and political science.
 Much of my writing concerns the subject of systemic state wrongdoing and I’m interested in the theoretical and legal issues state wrongdoing creates.